-The Rotary Club of Sidcup Educational Trust - or RoSET for short- was set up in 1985 as a registered charity (No 293030) with the aim of making financial grants to young people up to the age of 25 who live, are being educated or work in Sidcup who need help to enable them to pursue educational and character forming projects.
+The Rotary Club of Sidcup Educational Trust - or RoSET for short- was set up in 1985 as a registered charity (No 293030) with the aim of making financial grants to young people up to the age of 25 years who live, are being educated or work in our area, and who need help with pursuing educational and character forming projects.
 Grants are given for a wide variety of projects both at home and abroad.
 We encourage young people from all backgrounds and abilities to make use of the opportunity provided by RoSET and welcome applications from those with special needs.
 Please note that grants cannot be given to support normal college or university fees.

 How to Apply

 Applications should be made on the form (below), which can be downloaded, together with the attached notes, which are designed to help you with your application.
 Note 5 deals with the Confidential Report which is essential in every case.

 What if I am successful?

 After you have successfully completed your event, you will be expected to submit a brief report about your project and how you have benefited personally from it.
 You may be invited to a Sidcup Rotary Club meeting to talk about your experience.
 We are always very happy to have successful applicants speak to the club about their experience.
 Should the event/project be cancelled or the applicant be unable to attend the grant must be fully refunded.